by Jonas E. Alexis & Gary DeMar

 Radmacher calls using Israel’s new national status in 1948 a prophetic sign a distortion of Scripture that causes “terrible confusion for God’s people.”
 “This conflicting emphasis,” he writes, “begets the rather embarrassing plight of talking about signs of a sign-less event.”

 This means that any praise or criticism of Israel is no different from praising or criticizing any other nation.

 Furthermore, even when Israel was set apart as a nation there was a great deal of justified criticism.
 All one has to do is read the Old Testament prophets.
 Here’s just one example from Isaiah:

-“Listen, O heavens, and hear, O earth; For the Lord speaks, “Sons I have reared and brought up, But they have revolted against Me.
+“Listen, O heavens, and hear O earth; For the Lord speaks, “Sons I have reared and brought up, But they have revolted against Me.
 An ox knows its owner, And a donkey its master’s manger, But Israel does not know, My people do not understand.”
 Alas, sinful nation, People weighed down with iniquity, Offspring of evildoers, Sons who act corruptly!
-They have abandoned the Lord, They have despised the Holy One of Israel, They have turned away from Him (Isa.
+They have abandoned the Lord, They have despised the Holy One of Israel, and They have turned away from Him (Isa.
 1:2-4).

 Israel is described as Sodom and Gomorrah (1:9-10).
 Israel was judged by the law:

 Learn to do good; Seek justice, Reprove the ruthless, Defend the orphan, Plead for the widow.
 (1:16-17).